weiji14/cryospheric-data-lakes/docs/project_proposal.md

 Data augmentation will involve randomly tranforming our tiles, by any combination of the following: mirror image, vertical/horizontal shifts, rotation, shear warping, cropping, adding noise, etc.
 Such data augmentations will reduce the likelihood of overfitting in our ConvNet model.

-### Convolutional Neural Network
+## Neural Network model

 Given an input of a multi-dimensional image of Antarctica, the goal of our subglacial lake identification project would be to determine each location of our lake.
-Training an image classification ConvNet, specifically a binary image classifier, would tell us if a region of interest does or does not contain a lake.
-With an object localization classifier, it may output a bounding box which gives us a better answer.
-Finally for an object segmentation classifier, the exact boundaries of a lake can be probabilitiscally determined down to each geographical pixel.

-Our proposed ConvNet will initially be architectured as follows:
+Our initial proposed model is a Convolutional Neural Network that can perform object segmentation down to the level of a geographic pixel to delineate the exact boundaries of a subglacial water body.
+The model's architecture is as follows: